At TFX we've been doing taxes for U.S. expats for over 25 years

 65 or older

 Being claimed as a dependent on someone else’s taxes changes the rules a bit, and it does not rule out the possibility that you will still be required to file.
-If you are an adult, working dependent, it is very likely that you will be required to file your own return.
+If you are an adult, working dependent, you will likely be required to file your own return.

 |Marriage Status||Age||Minimum Income Requirement|